Piping Service Life Analysis Methods

 Related Topics

-Service life analysis methods are applicable for steel industrial pipelines, as well as industrial furnace coils, the strength of which is analyzed according to GOST 32388-2013.
-Piping service life is determined as the minimum service life value of its elements and joints.
-Service life is the indicated time (in years, thousands of hours), at which piping operation must be stopped and its remaining strength must be analyzed.
+Service life analysis methods apply to steel industrial pipelines and industrial furnace coils analyzed per GOST 32388-2013.
+Piping service life equals the minimum service life of its elements and joints.
+Service life defines the operating period (years, thousands of hours) after which piping operation must stop for remaining strength analysis.
 Input service life must not exceed 20 years.

 (1)

-where NГ - full load cycles over 1 year of piping operation, [Nc] - allowable load cycles of a pipe element
+Where NГ - total load cycles per year of operation, [Nc] - allowable load cycles for pipe element

-In fatigue analysis for high-temperature pipelines and coils service life is calculated as:
+For high-temperature pipelines and coils in fatigue analysis, service life calculates as:

-Note: the factor 11.4 corresponds to 100 thousand hours.
-If element wall corrosion-erosion is present for medium-temperature pipelines, service life is calculated as:
+Note: Factor 11.4 corresponds to 100 thousand hours.
+For medium-temperature pipelines with wall corrosion-erosion, service life calculates as:

 (3)